 What is sclerotherapy?

 Sclerotherapy is a minimally invasive procedure that is performed by a healthcare provider to treat uncomplicated spider veins and uncomplicated reticular veins.
 Sclerotherapy involves the injection of a solution (sclerosing agent) into the affected veins.
 It is well-proven and has been in use since 1939.
 A typical sclerotherapy session lasts 15 to 45 minutes.
 More than one injection may be necessary to clinically treat superficial veins 3 mm or less in diameter.
 Maintain compression for 2 to 3 days after treatment of spider veins and for 5 to 7 days for reticular veins.
-For extensive varicosities, longer compression treatment with compression bandages or a gradient compression stocking of a higher compression class is recommended.
+For extensive varicosities, professionals recommend a longer compression treatment with compression bandages or a gradient compression stocking of a higher compression class.
 Post-treatment compression is necessary to reduce the risk of deep vein thrombosis.What is Asclera (polidocanol) Injection?

 - Uncomplicated spider veins (very small varicose veins ≤ 1 mm in diameter)